Generic selectors

 Not exactly.
 NVQ Level 6 is equivalent in level to a bachelor’s degree (Level 6 on the RQF), but it’s a vocational qualification.
 This means it’s focused on practical, work-based skills rather than academic theory.

-With an NVQ Level 6 in Construction Site Management, you can apply for senior roles such as Site Manager, Contracts Manager, or Project Supervisor.
-It also makes you eligible for the Black CSCS Card, which is often required for management positions on UK construction sites.
+NVQ Level 6 in Construction Site Management qualifies you to work in senior positions, like Site Manager, Contracts Manager or Project Supervisor.
+It also qualifies you for the Black CSCS Card, which is normally required for management jobs on UK construction sites.

 How long does it take to complete NVQ Level 6?

-Most learners complete the NVQ Level 6 diploma within 6 to 18 months, depending on their prior experience, availability, and the pace at which they can build their portfolio.
-Since it’s work-based, it fits around your current job.
+The NVQ Level 6 diploma typically takes 6 to 18 months to complete, depending on the learner’s experience, availability, and the speed at which they can build their portfolio.
+As it is work-based, it can fit around your existing job.

 Can I do NVQ Level 6 online or remotely?

 Yes.
 Many training providers, including Hurak, offer remote or flexible NVQ Level 6 options.
-You’ll work with an assessor online and complete your portfolio based on your current job role; no need to attend a classroom or take exams.
+You will be able to work with an assessor online and complete your portfolio, depending on your current job position; no need to attend a classroom or take exams.

 What is the difference between a diploma and an NVQ?